• Skip to primary navigation

 • How to Make Apple Cider Vinegar at Home

-Apple cider vinegar is known to be a health tonic drink that has been used many years ago.
-It does not only provide many health benefits but also for weight loss as supported by various researchers (2).
+Apple cider vinegar is a healthy tonic drink that has been used for many years.
+It provides many health benefits and weight loss, as supported by various researchers (2).

 The main ingredient of apple cider vinegar obviously is apple.
-But, since it undergoes a process called fermentation, other ingredients such as yeast, sugar, alcohol and acetic acid are added.
+But, since it undergoes fermentation, other ingredients such as yeast, sugar, alcohol, and acetic acid are added.

-Acetic acid is an organic compound that has a strong and sour taste.
-The good thing is that this health tonic has low calorie and no carbs content.
+Acetic acid is an organic compound that has a solid and sour taste.
+The good thing is that this healthy tonic has low calories and no carbs content.

 Apple Cider Vinegar for Weight Loss